Vicars Cross: Community

 There are 3 commercial areas located at Green Lane, Queens Road and Tarvin Road (A51).
 These areas offer facilities such as convenience stores, restaurants and more.
 Vicars Cross also has close links to other major road systems such as the M53 motorway.

-There are also many community groups including the Women's Guild and Women's Institute, a parent and toddler group, The Royal Society, Cestrian Scouts, Cestrian Rangers, Vicars Cross Residents, Vicars Cross Dynamos (Football Club) and Chester Rugby Union Football Club, part of which is located in Piper's Ash and Guilden Sutton.
+There are also many community groups including the Women's Guild and Women's Institute, a parent and toddler group, The Royal Society, Cestrian Scouts, Cestrian Rangers, Vicars Cross Residents (Keyboard Warriors), Vicars Cross Dynamos (Football Club) and Chester Rugby Union Football Club, part of which is located in Piper's Ash and Guilden Sutton.

 Governance

 Great Boughton Parish Council comprises the North and South Wards and serves the communities of Vicars Cross; as well as Boughton Village, Boughton Heath and Great Boughton as a whole.
 There are a total of eight parish councillors which make up the North Ward, six of whom are Conservatives and two are Liberal Democrats.
 The South Ward of the parish consists of seven councillors serving the community of Boughton Heath; six of whom are Conservatives.
 Great Boughton Parish Council usually meet on the third Monday of every month.